OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 ## Wrap up

-Tighter integration between the links in the CI/CD pipeline helps streamline the flow of information.
+Tighter integration between the major parts in the CI/CD pipeline helps streamline the flow of information.
 These new integration features with Jira are a great example of this, so if you're using Jira and Octopus now's the time to integrate!